PatrikValkovic/TCPChat/README.md

 Host and port can be configured in `config.json` file.

 Run using `node src` command.
-Client can connect with simple telnet.
+Client can connect with telnet.

 Application support messages and separate chat groups.